-SPROCKET TEETH THE FILM INDICATOR: Set the type of film loaded in the camera on the film indicator located on top of the rewind knob.
-Grip the rewind knob with two fingers and turn the inner ring with the thumb of the other hand until the triangular index points to the type of film loaded in the camera. - turn the take-up spool by its flange until the SPROCKET TEETH engage the perforations on both sides (shown on previous page). - 6 After making sure that the sprocket teeth engage the film perforations on both sides, close the back of the camera, by pressing the back against the body until it locks. setting the film counter Depress fully and hold down the FILM RELEASE button (within the curved guard); then, at the same time, press the film COUNTER ADVANCE in the direction of the arrow as many times as necessary to bring the diamond-shaped mark near 36 on the FILM COUNTER opposite the notch.
+THE FILM INDICATOR: Set the type of film loaded in the camera on the film indicator located on top of the rewind knob.
+Grip the rewind knob with two fingers and turn the inner ring with the thumb of the other hand until the triangular index points to the type of film loaded in the camera. - 6 When the film and magazine are correctly positioned, push in the rewind knob, turning slightly if necessary.
+Make sure that the sprocket teeth engage the film perforations on both sides. - Close the back of the camera, by pressing the back against the body until it locks. setting the film counter Depress fully and hold down the FILM RELEASE button (within the curved guard); then, at the same time, press the film COUNTER ADVANCE in the direction of the arrow as many times as necessary to bring the diamond-shaped mark near 36 on the FILM COUNTER opposite the notch.
 If you are using a 20-exposure magazine, set to the diamond-shaped mark between 20 and 25.
 Press and release the film release button; then swing out and release the rapid wind lever.
-Do this 2 more times to bring
+Do this 2 more times to bring FILM COUNTER the film counter to 36 or 20, depending on the number of exposures in your magazine.
 The film counter always indicates the number of exposures still available.
 After making exposure 1, a transport lock comes into operation; neither the rapid wind lever nor the exposure release will then operate.
 This prevents the film end from being pulled from the magazine.
-NOTE: When the rapid wind lever is swung out, the rewind knob should turn counterclockwise (after slack has been taken up in the magazine).
-This will provide a check on whether or not film is advancing properly.
-FILM RELEASE

-FILM COUNTER setting the film index The film index of the film loaded in the camera can be found in the instructions packed with the film and on page 15.
-Turn the INNER DISC of the exposure setting ring by means of the BUTTON until the appropriate film index of the film in the camera appears in the ASA WINDOW\.
+19 FILM RELEASE COUNTER ADVANCE setting the exposure index The film index of the film loaded in the camera can be found in the instructions packed with the film and on page 15.
+Turn the INNER DISC of the exposure setting ring by means of the BUTTON until the appropriate film index of the film in the camera appears in the ASA WINDOW.
 For example: The daylight index of Kodak Plus-X Film is 80; for this film used in daylight, set 80 in the window.
-The daylight index of Kodachrome Film for Daylight is 10; set 10 in the window for daylight exposure of this film.
+The daylight index of Kodachrome Film Daylight Type is 10; set 10 in the window for daylight exposure of this film.
 The window marked DIN should be ignored.
 Check occasionally to make sure that the film index has not been accidentally shifted.
-For modifying film index settings, see pages 34 to 39. \Make sure that the ASA window is always in position to cover the ASA scale of numbers from 5 to 1300, as shown in the illustration.
+For modifying film index settings, see pages 34 to 39.
+20

-unloading

-Always Unload in Subdued Light
+unloading Always Unload in Subdued Light

 To rewind the exposed film, depress the CLUTCH BUTTON in the base of the camera and pull the rewind knob straight out until you feel resistance (about a quarter inch).
-Then turn the rewind knob in the direction of the arrow until the clutch button ceases to rotate: this is easily observed by the small black dot near the rim of the button.
+Then turn the rewind knob in the direction of the arrow until the clutch button ceases to rotate; this is easily observed by the small black dot near the rim of the button.
 The film is now rewound into the magazine; open the camera back, pull out the rewind knob all the way, and remove the magazine.

 CLUTCH BUTTON